-Home Health Aide Services means those services provided by a home health aide employed by a Home Health Care Agency and supervised by a registered nurse, which are directed toward the personal care of a Member.
+Home health aide services means those services provided by a home health aide employed by a home health care agency and supervised by a registered nurse, which are directed toward the personal care of a member.

-Home Health Care means care or treatment of an illness or injury at the Member's home that is:
+Home health care means care or treatment of an illness or injury at the member's home that is:

-- 1. Provided by a Home Health Care agency; and - 2.
-Prescribed and supervised by a Physician.
+- 1. Provided by a home health care agency; and - 2.
+Prescribed and supervised by a physician.

-Home Health Care Agency means a public or private agency, or one of its subdivisions, that:
+Home health care agency means a public or private agency, or one of its subdivisions, that:

-- 1. Operates pursuant to law as a Home Health Care agency; - 2.
-Is regularly engaged in providing Home Health Care under the regular supervision of a registered nurse; - 3.
+- 1. Operates pursuant to law as a home health care agency; - 2.
+Is regularly engaged in providing home health care under the regular supervision of a registered nurse; - 3.
 Maintains a daily medical record on each patient; and - 4.
-Provides each patient with a planned program of observation and treatment by a Physician, in accordance with existing Generally Accepted Standards of Medical Practice for the injury or illness requiring the Home Health Care.
+Provides each patient with a planned program of observation and treatment by a physician, in accordance with existing standards of medical practice for the injury or illness requiring the home health care.

-An agency that is approved to provide Home Health Care to those receiving Medicare benefits will be deemed to be a Home Health Care agency.
+An agency that is approved to provide home health care to those receiving Medicare benefits will be deemed to be a home health care agency.